hlaueriksson/conductofcode.io/_posts/2016-11-30-entities-and-value-objects-in-csharp-for-ddd.md

 ### Equality Operators

-If we are using email as way of identifying customers, than we benefit from:
+If we are using email as way of identifying customers, then we benefit from:

 * overriding the `Equals` method
 * implementing  the `IEquatable<T>` interface